DataShades/ckanext-toolbelt/README.md

 plugins.
 But depending on the list of enabled plugins, extra subroutes will be added to the `ckan toolbelt` route.

+In addition, there is global `ctb` command that allows to use this package without CKAN installed.
+But in this way some of commands (`search-index` for example) are not available, because they use CKAN core.

 Below are commands that do not depend on ckanext-toolbelt plugins.
 They are available all the time or when some particular requirement is satisfied(in that case, requirement itself is mentioned)